Saravana5121/Saravana5121/README.md

 # MERN Stack Developer & React Native Enthusiast

-Hello there! 👋 I'm Saravanan, a passionate MERN Stack Developer with a keen interest in building robust web applications and mobile apps using React Native.
+Hello there! 👋 I'm Saravanan, a passionate JQUERY & MERN Stack Developer with a keen interest in building robust web applications and mobile apps using React Native.

 ## About Me
 - 💻 Experienced in building full-stack web applications using the MERN (MongoDB, Express.js, React.js, Node.js) stack.